Bristol-Myers to buy Celgene for $74 billion in largest biopharma deal

 Both Bristol-Myers and Celgene face separate challenges, and some Wall Street analysts questioned whether the combination - which the companies said would create $2.5 billion in cost savings and significantly raise earnings - would solve them.
 Amid clinical setbacks and other missteps, Bristol-Myers shares fell 15.2 percent in 2018 while Celgene plunged nearly 40 percent last year.

-Bristol's most important cancer immunotherapy and growth driver, Opdivo, has lost much of its luster as Merck & Co's rival drug Keytruda seized dominance in advanced lung cancer, the most lucrative oncology market.
+Bristol's most important cancer immunotherapy and growth driver, Opdivo, has lost much of its lustre as Merck & Co's rival drug Keytruda seized dominance in advanced lung cancer, the most lucrative oncology market.
 Meanwhile, Celgene has endured high-profile clinical failures and U.S. exclusivity on its flagship multiple myeloma drug, Revlimid, will start being phased out in 2022.

 On Thursday, Bristol's stock ended another 13.3 percent lower at $45.12.
 "Doing this transaction clearly indicates that risk to Opdivo in lung cancer is obviously a concern," SunTrust Robinson Humphrey analyst John Boris said in an interview.